 Paul J. DiMaggio and Walter Powell, "The Iron Cage Revisited: Institutional Isomorphism and Collective Rationality in Organizational Fields."
 American Sociological Review 48 (1983), 147-160.

 Week Three.
-February 18 and 20.
-Political institutions: state-building, the nation-state, and constitutionalism.
+February 19 and 21.
+Political institutions: state-building, the nation-state, constitutionalism, legal systems.

 In this week, we will examine the rise and consolidation of the modern nation-state as both a social and a legal project.

 Charles Tilly,"States and Nationalism in Europe 1492-1992," Theory and Society (1994), 23: 131-146.

 Paul Starr, "The Creative Reluctance of Liberal Statecraft," in Freedom's Power (New York: Basic Books, 2007), 29-52.

 John Henry Merryman and Rogelio Perez-Perdomo, The Civil Law Tradition: An Introduction to the Legal Systems of Europe and Latin America, 3rd ed.
 (Stanford, CA: Stanford University Press, 2007), 1-5, 20-33.

 Week Four.
 February 26 and February 28.
 Democracy, law, and rights